florenceasitwas/site/_texts/bigallo_hotspots.md

 [Read More]
 The oratory's structure changed when, in July of 1442, a terrible fire destroyed the building's upper story.
 Reconstruction began immediately and finished after an incredibly short period of four weeks.
 Rather than recreate the original appearance, the captains of the merged Bigallo-Misericordia chose to make several changes, the most notable of which remains the *sala magna*, or Great Hall.
 The height of this meeting room was raised with new vaulting, and delicate Gothic bifora lancets replaced the earlier round-arched windows.

+In June of 1361, a painter named Bartolomeo decorated the roof of the oratory, distinct from the frescoes found on the building's facade.

+The sacristan of the combined company appears to have inhabited a room above the oratory

 The *Codex Rustici*, an illustrated manuscript from the mid-fifteenth century, records the appearance of the oratory before the Bigallo-heavy decorations were added in 1445.

+A now-lost third scene from the life of St. Peter Martyr may have originally occupied the register beneath the windows on the side of the oratory facing the campanile.

 ## Madonna and Child with Angels